+Government subsidy income consists primarily of the government grants to us.
+We used such funds solely for our expansion of production capacity.
 Government subsidy income is recognized when it is received.
-For the years ended December 31, 2007, 2008 and 2009, our government subsidy income was RMB546.8 thousand, RMB637.3 thousand and RMB8.6 million (US\$1.3 million), respectively.
+For the years ended December 31, 2007 and 2008 and the nine months ended September 30, 2009, our government subsidy income was RMB546.8 thousand, RMB637.3 thousand and RMB8.3 million (US\$1.2 million), respectively.
+We did not have any government subsidy income for the period from June 6, 2006 to December 31, 2006.